pnlbwh/PNL-manual/README.md

 ## pnlscripts

-The old bash scripts in `pnlutil` are deprecated and have been replaced by `pnlpipe/pnlscripts`.
+The old bash scripts in `pnlutil` are deprecated and are replaced by `pnlpipe/pnlscripts`.
 The new scripts are implemented in python, using the plumbum shell scripting library.
 This makes them easier to understand and modify, guarantees that temporary intermediate files are cleaned up, and lets